 Thank you for your interest in visiting us here at the Society of Saint John the Evangelist.
 There are many ways for you to join us as we pray our lives, including stopping by the chapel at our monastery in Cambridge for some blessed stillness and silence, or participating in one our daily worship services.
 For those looking for a little more, we also offer occasional Saturday morning workshops, and book groups.
-And for an even more immersive experience, we offer silent retreats both at our monastery in Cambridge and our monastery at Emery House.
+And for an even more immersive experience, we offer silent retreats at our monastery in Cambridge.
 So take a look at the list below, and we hope to see you soon!

 Your Visit and the Gift of Silence

 One of the most defining aspects of our monastic hospitatliy is the silence which permeates our lives, and when you visit us we offer you the opportunity to be immersed in this silence.
 “Are you a silent order?” is one of the questions we get asked most frequently as monks, and it’s a difficult one to answer.
 We don’t take a vow of silence and we do talk quite often,but silence is a central part of our monastic life.
 Guests sometimes ask us, “Is being silent some sort of penance?”
 No, we love silence.

 In fact, we believe that silence is the greatest gift we have to offer those who come on retreat in our guesthouses.
 As a culture, we are simply saturated with noise, whether it’s literal – radio, TV, podcasts, and car horns – or figurative, in the barrage of information that comes at us through the Internet, our email and smart phones, or even in our own inner voices.
 How can we possibly hear God through all that noise?